 Chris DonnellyMember Emeritus

-I am the head of LPS’s Family Law Practice Group.
-I have practiced family law since I joined the firm in 1990 as a newly graduated associate at age thirty-four.
-Before law school I was variously a structural steel construction worker, shipyard worker, journalism undergrad at SF State, and editor of a trade union monthly newspaper.
+Before retiring from the active practice of law in December 2022, I practiced family law since I joined LPS in 1990 as a newly graduated attorney associate at age thirty-four.
+Before law school I was variously a structural steel construction worker, shipyard worker, and editor of a trade union monthly newspaper.

 In the diversity context, my earliest and still primary background would be racial justice and civil rights.
 Coming from a multi-racial family in a small town in the 1960s, racial prejudice meant people failing to recognize the humanity of my adopted Korean sisters.
 My family was one of a few that hosted Black kids from Paterson, NJ in the summertime – one more at the dinner table when there were already eight or nine kids just added to the fun!
 But not all the neighbors approved.